Jane Fonda says she has cancer, is undergoing chemo

 TAMPA, Fla.
-(WFLA) — Longtime actress and activist Jane Fonda announced Friday that she has been diagnosed with non-Hodgkin Lymphoma in a post on Instagram.
+(WFLA) — Actress and longtime activist Jane Fonda announced Friday that she has been diagnosed with non-Hodgkin Lymphoma in a post on Instagram.

 Fonda said she has begun chemotherapy to treat the cancer, but it won’t slow her down.